Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Sydney

-The University of Sydney offers three innovative programs, integrating health education within computer science and engineering undergraduate degrees.
+The University of Sydney offers three innovative programs, integrating health education within computer science and engineering undergraduate and graduate degrees.
 Students can pursue a Bachelor of Advanced Computing and Medical Sciences, blending core computing skills with comprehensive health system knowledge, or a Bachelor of Biomedical Engineering and Health, combining engineering principles with health applications.
 At the graduate level, the Faculty of Computer Sciences offers an MSc in Digital Health and Data Science, focusing on advanced data science skills applied to the domain of digital health that prepare students for interdisciplinary roles in the digital health landscape.

 ##### Outline